 - It could be challenging friends not to go to Target for a week.

 - Maybe changing your habits and not picking up takeout and planning meals.

 - Whatever it is challenge yourself.

 Find new ways of saving money and have fun with it.

 Even better, get your family and kids involved in the challenge to save money.
-Tell them the reason why you are saving money and this is what you are doing.
+Tell them the reason why you are saving money with the 100 envelope challenge and this is why you are doing it.

 Here are 101 things to do with no money.
 Free activities without costing you a dime.
 That is an amazing resource for you and you will never be bored.